 The employer representative and shop steward or, if no shop steward has been elected, the staff together may enter their workplace in the experiment at any time during the agreement period.
-Workplaces can sign up by sending email to paikallinensopiminen@kemianteollisuus.fi
+Registering requires filling out the form at the address www.yhteistakemiaa.fi.